 Although Apple will unveil the iPhone 13 series in less than three months, there are already rumors about the 2022 lineup.
 This time it's about the display.

-There have been several reports that Apple is planning to incorporate a 120Hz refresh rate into this year's iPhone 13 lineup.
-But the technology is only intended for the Pro models.
+There have been multiple reports that Apple plans to include a 120Hz refresh rate in this year's iPhone 13 lineup.
+However, the technology is said to be intended only for the Pro models.
 According to reports, Apple is using two different suppliers for its displays for the iPhone 13 lineup.
-For the LTPO displays of the iPhone 13 Pro and iPhone 13 Pro Max, Apple will use panels from Samsung, which reportedly started production in May.
-For the iPhone 13 and iPhone 13 mini, which will be equipped with LTPS displays, Apple will rely on LG.
+For the LTPO displays of the iPhone 13 Pro and iPhone 13 Pro Max, Apple will use panels from Samsung, which reportedly began production in May.
+For the iPhone 13 and iPhone 13 mini, which will feature LTPS displays, Apple will rely on LG.
 For the 2022 iPhones, Apple is changing the structure of its mobile lineup.
-Unlike the iPhone 12 and the upcoming iPhone 13, which have one 5.4-inch, two 6.1-inch and one 6.7-inch model, the series provisionally called "iPhone 14" will consist of two 6.1-inch and two 6.7-inch models in 2022.
+Unlike the iPhone 12 and the upcoming iPhone 13, which have one 5.4-inch, two 6.1-inch and one 6.7-inch model, the series provisionally called "iPhone 14" in 2022 will consist of two 6.1-inch and two 6.7-inch models.

 iPhone 14: ProMotion technology for all models?